I have put together six short lessons on leadership for success!

 If you’re a business owner or entrepreneur, you know how challenging it can be to find the path towards leadership that works for you.
-If you find yourself wondering how to become a leader in business, follow these six short lessons on leadership:
+If you find yourself wondering how to become a successful leader in business, follow these six short lessons on leadership:

 - Focus on solutions, not problems.

 If you focus always on the problem, people will always be coming to you with their problems.
 As a leader, the first thing we tend to do when facing a problem is focus on the negative situation.
 We continue to repeat our patterns, doing the same things that do not work, until we dwell in a feeling of negativity.
-You must begin to start focusing on ways to actually resolve the situation by focusing on solutions.
+You must begin to start focusing on ways to actually resolve the situation by focusing on positive solutions.
 Do not just react, take the time to fully analyze the problem then make a list of possible solutions.